Close icon

 Digital Champions are ambassadors for the Childnet Digital Leaders Programme.

-Click on the photos below to learn more about our Digital Champions and find out about their plans in our recent blog post here.
+Click on the photos below to learn more about our inspiring Digital Champions!

 Cosima